nashimus/xmrig/README.md

 Please note performance is highly dependent on system load.
 The numbers above are obtained on an idle system.
 Tasks heavily using a processor cache, such as video playback, can greatly degrade hashrate.
 Optimal number of threads depends on the size of the L3 cache of a processor, 1 thread requires 2 MB of cache.

+### POWER performance comparison, CNv7 to CNv8:
+* 4 and 8 core POWER9 CPUs will see performance at only ~62% of CNv7.
+This is because the 4 and 8 core CPUs were essentially being used as an AES round and cache memory ASIC, and CNv8 "wants" to see proof of existence of other parts of a general purpose CPU.
+The limiting factor is now the internal cache bus, which was never designed for the kind of bandwidth needed to have all 4 SMT threads operating at full capacity on many different execution units.
+* Higher core count POWER9 CPUs will see performance at around 70% of CNv7.
+CNv8 integrated two uncommonly used instructions (integer square root, integer divide) that leverage unique hardware in specific x86 CPUs.

+### POWER performance discussion
+POWER deemphasised the two rarely used integer square root / integer divide instructions that are key for CNv8 performance, focusing more on improving performance for other areas of the core design.
+Unfortunately a more balanced CNv8 algorithm, testing other parts of the CPU in addition to these two instructions, would have been a better choice.
+As it stands Monero requires a specific type of ASIC (Core i / Xeon / Zen CPU) for maximum performance by design.
+These CPUs are owner-hostile and present serious risks in the form of the ME and PSP vendor DRM systems.

+The current bottleneck in exploiting POWER9's SMT4 support to work around the slow div() instruction, which uses a separate execution unit that is shared between SMT2 slices, is actually the TLB.
+When more than two threads are running on the same core, first a slowdown affecting all loads (including load hints such as dcbt) is observed.
+If the number of threads is increased further, a large spike in dTLB misses is observed.
+The net effect of this is that increasing the number of threads on a chiplet, even though it would better feed the division unit, actually maintains around the same hashrate as before, if not lower.
+Work continues to remove the dTLB bottleneck on these systems.

+### Maximum performance for POWER9 4 and 8 core CPUs
+4 threads per core, power save == 1

+### Maximum performance for POWER9 CPUs greater than 8 cores
+1 thread per core, power save == 2
+(2 threads per chiplet)

 ### Maximum performance checklist
 * Idle operating system.
 * Do not exceed optimal thread count.